neveleneves/auto-calc-price-wordpress/README.md

 * After loading the document for printing into the **input**-field, the plugin will calculate the number of pages in the document, the plugin will calculate the number of pages in the document and determine the file metadata and output this information to the console window.
 This information will help identify the author of the document to which this order belongs.
 * The plugin will process the document page by page into a color palette and determine which pages are B&W and which pages have color elements.
 * The plugin will determine the number of color and black and white pages and calculate the total cost of printing such a document.
-* The total cost will be recorded in the “Total by plugin” field on the product page of your Wordpress Website.
+* The total cost will be recorded in the **"Total by plugin"** field on the product page of your Wordpress Website.
 ____